scala/scala3/docs/docs/usage/scala3doc/index.md

 ![Scala3doc logo](/images/scala3doc-logo.png)

-Scala3doc is a doctool dedicated to work with Scala 3.0.
-Beside basic features similar to `javadoc` or `scaladoc`.
+Scala3doc is tool to generate documentation for your Scala 3 projects.
+It provies similar features to `javadoc` or `scaladoc` as well as `jekyll` or `docusaurus`.

 As you probably guessed, this whole site was created using scala3doc.

 {% for post in site.posts %}
 ## [{{ post.title }}](/{{ post.url }})